5 items to add to your baby & toddler packing list

 Perhaps you have heard of this teething remedy.
 The fact remains that amber necklaces work wonders for teething babies.
 Amber necklaces, especially those made of Baltic Amber beads, provide relief for teething babies.
 Baltic Amber contains a high concentration of succinic acid, which has been known to be an effective pain reliever.

 When worn, body heat from the skin helps release the succinic acid from the beads, which is then absorbed via the skin into the bloodstream where it releases it works as an analgesic.

 All you have to do is allow your teething child to wear one of these teething necklaces, and your little one will be a lot more comfortable during the trip, no matter whether it is an hour-long drive or an intercontinental plane ride.
 Your baby might even take a much welcome nap or two in the process.
 What’s more some of these Baltic Amber necklaces, especially the ones from Baltic Wonder – Premium Necklaces can look absolutely adorable on your child.

 3. Cold Treats

 Cold treats are especially useful on road trips.
-When traveling by road with a teething baby, be sure to pack a cooler with lots of their favorite cold treats, such as yogurt, frozen fruits, etc. If you travel by air, you can request some frozen popsicles, which also does the trick for soothing your baby’s gums, as well as being seriously tasty.
+When travelling by road with a teething baby, be sure to pack a cooler with lots of their favourite cold treats, such as yoghurt, frozen fruits, etc. If you travel by air, you can request some frozen popsicles, which also does the trick for soothing your baby’s gums, as well as being seriously tasty.
 Make sure your child wears a bib though to make the clean-up easier.